Rancho Bernardo, San Diego: Economy

 The Carmel Mountain Ranch/Rancho Bernardo submarket is the fifth largest office space submarket in San Diego County, with over 6 million square feet of office space.
 It is part of an "I-15 edge city", edge city being a major center of employment outside a traditional downtown.

 Tourism

 There is an annual carnival-type street fair, RB Alive!, during the summer.
 Rancho Bernardo is also home to the oldest-operating winery in the region, the Bernardo Winery, established in 1889 and family-owned and operated since 1927.

 Industry

-Rancho Bernardo is home to the corporate headquarters of Sony Electronics, Inc. and a major office of Sony Interactive Entertainment, LLC.
+Rancho Bernardo is home to the corporate headquarters campus of Petco, which is 300,000 square feet and includes a dog park and other play spaces and habitat for wildlife.
+The neighborhood also has an office of Sony Electronics, Inc. and a major office of Sony Interactive Entertainment, LLC.
 Other companies with a presence in the area include General Atomics, Broadcom, Hewlett-Packard, Microsoft, Renovate America, Teradata, LSI Corporation, BAE Systems, ASML, Northrop Grumman and Amazon.
 Located in a 685 acre business park, there are approximately 50,000 workers employed by these companies.